Slowbow/drag-drop/README.md

 # Sort users with Drag and Drop
-Procject was made using Create-react-app.
+Project was made using React - create-react-app.
-With this mini app, you can sort list of users that is pulled from JSON file by dragging and dropping it to desired location.
+With this mini app, you can sort list of users which is pulled from JSON file, by dragging and dropping user card to a desired location.